How to use condoms for maximum pleasure and effectiveness

 The most effective way that we have found to use this type of condom is as follows:

-1. lubricate the two to three inches at the end of the penis (approximately one inch past the frenulum, the highly sensitive fold of skin just under the head of the penis).
+1. lubricate the two inches at the end of the penis (approximately one inch past the frenulum, the highly sensitive fold of skin just under the head of the penis).
 Be sure to use a very liquid lubricant like Probe; the gels do not work as well for this purpose.

 2. unroll a couple of inches of the condom; most condoms have a “snap” as they are unrolled; two inches is about four snaps;